No. Our volunteer GALs do not take the children into their homes or transport them.

-Being a GAL requires no specialized degrees or legal experience.
+Being a volunteer GAL requires no specialized degrees or legal experience.
 It does require special people over the age of 21, who are legal residents of South Carolina, are able to pass background and reference checks, and have:

 - A concern for children's issues